 Before the adoption of the Anti-discrimination Law, direct discrimination was defined in several other laws as well.
-These were the Law on Labour Relations (Art.7, para.2) replicating fully the definition from the Directives, and the Child Protection Law (Art.9b, para.1) and Law on Social Protection (Art.21, para.1) also presenting definitions in line with the Directives.
+These are the Law on Labour Relations (Art.7, para.2) replicating fully the definition from the Directives, and the Child Protection Law (Art.9b, para.1) and Law on Social Protection (Art.21, para.1) also presenting definitions in line with the Directives.

-b) Are discriminatory statements or discriminatory job vacancy announcements capable of constituting direct discrimination in national law? (as in Case C-54/07 Firma Feryn)
+b) Are discriminatory statements or discriminatory job vacancy announcements capable of constituting direct discrimination in national law? (as in Case C-54/07 Firma Feryn).

 Law on Labour Relations prohibits discriminatory criteria and conditions for selection of job candidates, thus it can be considered to prohibit discriminatory job vacancy announcements (Art.7, para.4/1).
-Given the definitions of what constitutes discrimination under this law, one can draw a conclusion that such acts can constitute direct discrimination.
+Given the definitions of what constitutes discrimination under this law, one can draw a conclusion that, although not expressly spelled out in the law, such acts can constitute direct discrimination.